verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] Okay.
 I respect your wrong opinion.
 - [ ] Take it easy dude.
 But, take it.
 - [ ] I was a free man before her gaze touched me.
+- [ ] If you can fill the unforgiving minute with 40 Seconds of distance run.